Avelanda/MapYourGrid/docs/starter-kit.md

 1. Copy the Power Tower with `CTRL+C` and place it where you see more power towers.

 **Where to go next?**

 * Do you want to map further open ending transmission lines in your country using iD?
-Check out our [Find open-ended Transmission Lines with Osmose](#find-open-ended-transmission-lines-with-osmose) in iD workflow.
+Check out our [find open-ended Transmission Lines with Osmose](#find-open-ended-transmission-lines-with-osmose) in iD workflow.
 * Would you like to learn how to map power plants or substations with iD?
 Or are you interested in finding out how to use iD for in-field mapping?
 Check out our further [iD and Open Infrastructure Map Starter Kit](#id-and-open-infrastructure-map-starter-kit)

 !!!
 Warning